Lansdowne Road Stadium is situated in the neighborhood of Ballsbridge in the city's Dublin 4 area.

 The first rugby match played at the ground was an inter provincial between 20-a-side teams Leinster and Ulster in December 1876 (the game was re-enacted in 2006, see below).

 On March 11th 1878 Lansdowne held its first international rugby fixture, Ireland vs. England (15-a-side) with Dunlop hiring it out for £5, and half of any profit over £50 after the deduction of expenses.
 England ran out winners by two goals and a try to nil.
 This was in fact the second such international but the first was played at Leinster Cricket ground in Rathmines after Lansdowne road was rejected by the then rugby authorities.
 Since that time every senior rugby international played in Dublin has been played there.

-Dunlop eventually sold the lease to Harry Sheppard (secretary of the IRFU) but he died shortly afterwards in 1906 and his mother sold it on to the IRFU for 200 pounds.
+Dunlop eventually sold the lease to Harry Sheppard (honorary treasurer of the IRFU) but Sheppard died shortly afterwards in 1906 and his mother sold it on to the IRFU for 200 pounds.
 The IRFU signed a new lease for 50 years paying £50 a year ground rent (they finally purchasing the freehold in 1974 and the plot is now worth approximately £600m).